iamvigneshwars/policy-gradient-baseline-pytorch/README.md

 # policy-gradient-baseline-pytorch
-AI agent solves CartPole and LunarLander environments in the OpenAi gym.
+AI agent solves CartPole and LunarLander environments in the OpenAi gym using vanilla policy gradient method.
 The agent uses average rewards as a baseline.

 Training :
   - It uses **monte-carlo method** for learning.
 (Agent waits till the end of eposides to learn).